pyralog/pyralog/FAQ.md

 ### Do I need ZooKeeper?

-**No!** DLog has built-in Raft consensus.
+**No!** Pyralog has built-in Raft consensus.
 This is a major operational simplification compared to Kafka.

-### How do I monitor DLog?
+### How do I monitor Pyralog?

 Monitor key metrics:
 - Write/read latency (p50, p99, p999)